mdumke/tealeaf_exercises/blog/lesson 2.4.md

 ## Building Gems

 Reusing code accross projects is best done with gems.
-In order to create a gem, setup a dedicated repository that includes a lib-subirectory for the source code and a spec-subdirectory for testing.
+In order to create a gem, set up a dedicated repository that includes a lib-subirectory for the source code and a spec-subdirectory for testing.
 It should also contain a .gemspec file that has metadata about the gem.
 A helpful guide for how to build a gem can be found on rubygems.org, so here are just some basics.

 Once the code is written, and the tests pass, specify a version and a name in the specfile and from the root directory run `gem build my_gem.gemspec`.
 The build command comes with the gems-gem itself, its output will be a single file that has a version number appended to it and that will reside in the root folder.
 Now there are two ways to include this gem in a Rails project.

-1. Publish the gem.
-To do so, you will need to sign up for a free account on rubygems.org.
+1. **Publish the gem** To do so, you will need to sign up for a free account on rubygems.org.
 After that, make sure the name you chose for the gem has not already been taken.
 Check this with `gem list -r my_gem_name`.
 If all is clear, install a gem called 'gemcutter' that can help with publishing (and removing) gems.
 With gemcutter installed, execute `gem push my_gem_0.0.0.gem`.
 Gems can be removed via `gem yank my_gem -v '0.0.0'`.
 With the gem published, it can now be included in the Rails project's gemfile.

-2. Hotwire the gem from its directory.
-While in development, it is rather tedious to update and publish the gem every time something changes.
+2. **Hotwire the gem from its directory** While in development, it is rather tedious to update and publish the gem every time something changes.
 In this case, it is possible to specify the absolute path of the gem's directory on your machine and have it hotwired to your application (meaning there is no need to bundle and restart the app when the gem changes).
 In the Gemfile, simply say `gem 'my_gem', path: '/absolute/path/to/gem'`.

 In case the gem defines a file that needs to be explicitely included, that is best done in application.rb.
 Simply add `require 'my_gem'` under `require 'rails/all'`.

 ## 2-factor authentication with Twilio

-Some applications add another layer of security by having a user type in a pin that gets send to their telephone before login is complete.
-This means that in order to user 2-factor-authentication, we need to add a phone (string) and a pin field to the user-data.
+Some applications add addidtional layer of security by having a user type in a pin that gets send to their telephone before login is complete.
+This means that in order to use 2-factor-authentication, we need to add a phone (string) and a pin field to the user-data.
 When login is successful, a random (but unique) pin gets generated and sent via Twilio (easy to use API but, of course, costs something).
 The user is then redirected to a page where they can enter their pin.
 This page should not be accessible for users that are not in 'limbo'.
 After successfully entering the number, the user gets logged in and the pin is deleted.
 An appropriate method on the sessions controller to take care of that may look like this:

     def pin
       access_denied if session[:two_factor].nil?